openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

 4. Scroll to the bottom of the page
 5. You will find the artefacts produced by **all the jobs in this pipeline**:
   ![pipeline_artefacts](../../../_static/images/ci/pipeline_artefacts.png)
+6. Click on the artefact name to download it

+**NOTE**: artefacts are available only for the completed, i.e., successful or failed, pipelines.

 ### Logs
-To find logs for a pipeline, use the following steps:
+To find logs for a pipeline:
 1. Open a Pull Request and navigate to the bottom of the page, you will see the list of jobs that ran or are running for the latest commit:
   ![check_results](../../../_static/images/ci/check_results.png)
 2. Click `Details` to see more information about a job
-3. Click on the step to see the execution logs
+3. Click on a step to see its logs

 ## Custom Actions